 Yikes.
 This (and many other rude responses from Z Palette’s social media manager) led to a #BoycottZPalette campaign taking off on Twitter and Instagram.
 That eventually led to a false apology from the CEO which was later deleted.
 In the end, several websites that carried Z Palette’s products dropped them due to public pressure.

 What’s the lesson here?
 First, be polite to potential customers.
 Second, if you have a social media crisis on your hands, offer an actual apology and try to make things right with your followers.
-And finally, don’t insult your customers, tell them you don’t need their money, then mock them in a fake apology….we suppose.
+And finally, don’t insult your customers, tell them you don’t need their money, then mock them in a fake apology….I guess.

 Enjoyed the article?
 For more tips on Instagram strategy, check out these 21 tips to massively boost engagement or these 11 ways to increase your organic reach.
 And the next time your competitor makes Instagram marketing mistakes like these, make sure you’re prepared.